 One thing to keep in mind with making a scaled drawing with graph paper; If your room is small, your scaled drawing will be small too.
 You can fix this problem two ways.

-Use 2 squares per foot instead of one.
-This will double the size of your plan.
+1. Enlarge your floor plan using 2 squares per foot.
+This will double your plan.

 Above: You can see that trying to move virtual furniture around on this piece of paper would be hard to do because the room size is so small.